mapbox/geojson-vt/README.md

 	buffer: 64,	  // tile buffer on each side
 	debug: 0      // logging level (0 to disable, 1 or 2)

-	indexMaxZoom: 4,        // max zoom in the initial tile index
+	indexMaxZoom: 5,       // max zoom in the initial tile index
-	indexMaxPoints: 100000, // max number of points per tile in the index
+	indexMaxPoints: 100000 // max number of points per tile in the index });
-	solidChildren: false    // whether to include solid tile children in the index });
 ```